 In Cornwall, you’re never far from the sea and stunning views over Cornwall’s beautiful beaches are plentiful.
 Other scenic highlights include historic towns, fishing villages, moors and Areas of Outstanding Natural Beauty.
+Many cycle routes in Cornwall do make the most of this, as you might expect.

 Where is Cornwall?